ihebski/DefaultCreds-cheat-sheet/README.md

   <img src="https://media.moddb.com/cache/images/games/1/65/64034/thumb_620x2000/Lockpicking.jpg"/>
 </p>

-**One place for all the default credentials to assist pentesters during an engagement, this document has several products default login/password gathered from multiple sources.**
+**One place for all the default credentials to assist pentesters/blue Teamers during engagements, featuring default login/password details for various products sourced from multiple references.**

 > P.S : Most of the credentials were extracted from changeme,routersploit and Seclists projects, you can use these tools to automate the process https://github.com/ztgrace/changeme , https://github.com/threat9/routersploit (kudos for the awesome work)